Dreame X60 Max Ultra Complete Review

 The X60 Max Ultra Complete uses camera-based navigation and requires ambient light.
 Canadian winters mean sunrise after 8am from October through February.
 Schedule this robot at 9am or later during winter months.
 If you need pre-dawn reliability year-round, the Roborock Qrevo Max (LiDAR, ~$1,049–$1,199) is a more consistent choice for that specific use case.

-- ✓Want maximum suction at any price
+- ✓You want maximum suction at any price

-- ✓Have pets and thick-pile carpet
+- ✓You have pets and thick-pile carpet

-- ✕Need reliable pre-dawn scheduling year-round
+- ✗You need reliable pre-dawn scheduling year-round

 Performance Breakdown

-Suction — 10/10
+Suction

 35,000 Pa is the highest suction rating available in this tier.
 On thick-pile carpet, the difference over 19,500 Pa models is real: embedded pet hair and fine dust particles that require multiple passes at lower suction are pulled in a single pass.
 On hard floors, the additional suction is more than sufficient — any robot above roughly 10,000 Pa cleans hard floors thoroughly, so the headline number matters most on carpet.

-Obstacle Avoidance — 10/10
+Obstacle Avoidance

 280+ obstacle types trained into the avoidance system means the X60 Max Ultra Complete handles real home clutter more reliably than any competing robot in this class.
 Cables, socks, shoes, pet toys, charging cables, small bags — all reliably avoided in testing.
 The slim 3.13-inch profile also means the robot gets under furniture where obstacles pile up, completing a thorough clean instead of skirting the edges.
 Camera-based avoidance does have a low-light blind spot, which matters in dark hallways or pre-dawn runs.

-Navigation — 7/10
+Navigation

-Mopping — 9/10
+Mopping

 The self-wash and self-refill dock is a genuine convenience upgrade over auto-wash-only systems.
 The robot returns to dock mid-run to clean and refill when needed, maintaining mopping effectiveness across larger areas without manual intervention.
 For everyday kitchen and hard-floor maintenance, this system keeps floors visibly cleaner between weekly deeper cleans.
 For heavy-duty mopping of tile grout or built-up grime, you'll still want to supplement with manual mopping occasionally.